-The dominant habitat in and around the park is of towering white pines, hemlocks and oaks.
-Maple, ash, tulip poplar, gum, hickory, dogwood, mountain laurel and rhododendron add to the year-round scenic beauty.
+The dominant habitat in and around the park is of towering white pines, hemlocks, and oaks.
+Maple, tulip poplar, gum, hickory, dogwood, mountain laurel, and rhododendron add to the year-round scenic beauty.

 Reeds Gap is a natural water gap in Hightop, also called Thick Mountain.
 American Indians from the village of Ohesson, today’s Lewistown, used this valley as hunting grounds.
 When European settlers arrived, they homesteaded and named the area the New Lancaster Valley.

-During the late 1700s, Reeds Gap became a bush meeting ground.
-The settlers packed lunches and traveled in their horse-drawn wagons to hear a circuit preacher and enjoy neighborhood fellowship.
+During the late 1700s, Reeds Gap became a popular bush meeting ground.
+People packed lunches and traveled in horse-drawn wagons to the area to hear a circuit preacher and enjoy neighborhood fellowship.
 These bush meetings, also known as homecomings, were held through the 1920s.